-Student evaluations will be based on one presentation (30% of final grade) and one leading discussion (20% of final grade), prepared questions for class discussion (10% of final grade) and one term paper (40% of final grade).
-Missed or late assignments without proper documentation will receive 0%.
+Student evaluations will be based on one presentation (20% of final grade) and one leading discussion (20% of final grade), prepared questions for class discussion (10% of final grade) and one term paper (40% of final grade); students' participation in class discussion throughout the course will account for 10% of the final grade.
+Missed or late assignments will receive 0% unless documented by an official University medical excuse.

-A. Presentation (30% of final grade).
+A. Presentation (20% of final grade).
 During the first week, students will be asked to select a date (and accordingly a topic according to the course schedule) for delivering their presentation.
 Students will present singly or in groups depending on class size, and assigned at random if the number of dates and topics chosen voluntarily do not cover the entire course schedule.
-The presentation should be in the format of PowerPoint slides and examine in detail one journal article (available on the course website) related to the topic of the week.
+The presentation should be in the format of PowerPoint slides and examine in detail one journal article (available on the course website or selected by the student prior approval by the instructor) related to the topic of the week.
 The length of each presentation will be approximately 30 minutes.

-As a guideline, each presentation should include: (1) a brief overview of the subject of the article, (2) the main question that the article aims to address, the relevance of it in the context of the topic of the week, and the authors' hypothesis, (3) a detailed description of the methods and procedure used, (4) the results of the study, (5) the authors' interpretation of the results, (6) the authors' general conclusion, (7) the student's observations about the study (including merits and/or limits of the experimental approach used), and (8) the student's suggestions for future studies given the findings provided in the article.
+As a guideline, each presentation should include: (1) a brief overview of the subject of the article, (2) the main question that the article aims to address, the relevance of it in the context of the topic of the week, and the authors' hypothesis, (3) a detailed description of the methods and procedure used, (4)

+the results of the study, (5) the authors' interpretation of the results, (6) the authors' general conclusion, (7) the student's observations about the study (including merits and/or limits of the experimental approach used), and (8) the student's suggestions for future studies given the findings provided in the article.